 Driving from London to The Cotswolds takes around two hours so these holiday cottages are handy for a weekend break from the South East and the South West.
 The country roads approaching Bruern are dark, and I’m extremely lazy about map reading these days, so I was pleased that my phone sat nav was accurate and took me straight to my destination.
 I left my car in the free guest parking adjacent to the cottages and carried my bag a few yards to Aintree cottage – my country house for the night.

 Bruern describe their properties as:-

 12 luxury self-catering cottages in the Oxfordshire Cotswolds offering the comfort and attention to detail of a good hotel, combined with the privacy, independence and space of home, amidst the civilised ease and style of English Country House living.

 Michael Astor (son of 2nd Viscount Astor and Nancy) bought Bruern Abbey and estate in 1947 and the family began converting the old stable block and outhouses opposite the stately home, Bruern Abbey, in 1992.

 Each cottage is different but the decor and furnishings are consistently elegant.
 Despite being adorned with antiques and plush fabrics which wouldn’t be out of place in a stately home, Bruern Cottages feel so cosy that it’s easy to imagine you’re staying in your own country pad.
-Within minutes of arriving I felt completely at ease in our English country house for the night, aided by the comfy sofas, roaring fire and glass of champers from the amazing welcome pack.
+Within minutes of arriving, I felt completely at ease in our English country house for the night, aided by the comfy sofas, roaring fire and a glass of champers from the amazing welcome pack.
 We wanted to make the most of the cottages so we brought along a pre-prepared dinner and enjoyed staying in, chatting, eating, drinking and popping the odd log onto the fire until the early hours.

 How would you like to sink into this four poster bed for the night?